o-ran-sc/ric-plt-lib-rmr/docs/rt_tables.rst

 Table Request
 -------------

-During initialisation, RMR will establish a wormhole connection to the *Route Manager* and sends a message type of 21 to request a new table.
+During initialisation, RMR establishes a wormhole connection to the *Route Manager* and sends a message type of 21 to request a new table.
 RMR will continue to send table requests until a table is received and accepted; in other words it is fine for the *Route Manager* to ignore the requests if it is not ready to respond.

 Sending Tables To RMR